Creating an environment that empowers women in crisis to achieve positive long-term change.

 Breaking the cycle

 When a child is born into an environment of trauma and systemic oppression, her brain is more focused on survival than play, growth, and development.
-This often results in the continuation of generational substance use, poverty, homelessness, abuse, and eventually even incarceration.
+This can perpetuate generational patterns of poverty, substance use, homelessness, abuse, and eventually even incarceration.

-At The Beacon, we seek to disrupt these patterns by providing a supportive, trauma-informed environment so that women in crisis can live more productive, fulfilling lives.
+At The Beacon, we seek to disrupt these patterns by providing a supportive, trauma-informed environment so that women in crisis can heal in order to live more productive, fulfilling lives.

 With only 5% of the world’s female population, the United States accounts for nearly 30% of the world’s incarcerated women.